justin2004/weblog/a_random_permutation/README.md

 Specifically the monadic fork.

 Dyalog APL's expression tree.
-I actually don't know what they call it but if you type a tacit expression in the REPL it prints a cute tree representation of how the functions and operators get glued together.
+I actually don't know what they call it but if you type a tacit expression in the REPL it prints a cute tree representation depicting how the functions and operators get glued together to form a derived function.

 ```
       ⌷⍨∘⊂⍨